+I am unabashedly and radically conservative on a woman’s right to choose.
 I believe in the individual’s dominion over their own body, except in situations of public safety.
 Regrettably, abortions will always be with us, legal or not.
 The question is whether they will remain safe or not.
-If they remain legal, as is now settled case law, they can remain as safe as possible for the mother.
+If they remain legal to the point of viability, they can remain as safe as possible for the mother.
+This is a women’s health issue, and should not be subject to political whim or the desire to subject others to personal views.
 Those who choose to deny the right to choose to others must rationally also be for cradle to grave governmental support of the mother and child.
 That, seems like socialism to me.
 It follows that one might naturally assume that “Right to Life” would also preclude the use of the Death Penalty in capital cases.
 This is hypocrisy writ large.

 America needs strong, defensible borders, not walls.
 Immigrants are the seed and backbone of our country and should be treated with the respect and dignity of any wishing to become legal citizens, no matter from which direction they arrive.
 Work visas to support temporary and seasonal work, should allow recipients to come and go as necessary, while still being strictly accountable to our laws in support of our economy.